First time order discount 15% (for registered customers)

 Retatrutide – Overview

-Retatrutide is a new incretin mimetic agent – a gut derived peptide secreted after food intake, which stimulates insulin secretion and hyperglycaemia.
+Retatrutide is a new incretin mimetic agent – a gut derived peptide secreted after food intake, which is supposed to stimulate insulin secretion and hyperglycaemia.
 Many different animal studies proved it leads to a significant weight loss in test subjects, even greater than that of tirzepatide.

 There was also a double-blind study involving obese and overweight patients divided into two groups – retatrutide and placebo.
 After 48 weeks, the results showed that 60-100% of all treated patients experienced weight loss, 72% achieved normoglycemia, and only 13 individuals (out of 338) experienced any significant side effects.